raphamorim/origamijs/README.md

 ## Install

-- First, make sure you have installed on your computer the [Ruby](http://www.ruby-lang.org/pt/downloads/) to run this project.
+1 - First, make sure you have installed on your computer the [Ruby](http://www.ruby-lang.org/pt/downloads/) to run this project.

-- After, install [Jekyll](http://jekyllrb.com/) with the following command:
+2 - After, install [Jekyll](http://jekyllrb.com/) with the following command:
 ```sh
   $ gem install jekyll
 ```

-- Clone this project and navigate to the folder:
+3 - Clone this project and navigate to the folder:
 ```sh
   $ git clone https://github.com/raphamorim/origamijs.com.git && origamijs.com
 ```

-- Finally, start the project:
+4 - Finally, start the project:
 ```sh
   $ jekyll serve
 ```

-The server should be initialized at localhost:4000
+The server should be initialized at `localhost:4000`

-### More info:
+## More info:

-  This site is built with Jekyll, as you may have noticed.
+- This site is built with Jekyll, as you may have noticed.

-  Site content is written in Markdown format.
+- Site content is written in Markdown format.
 Pull requests welcome!

-  For the organization and maintenance of style sheets, we use the concept of [Atomic Design](http://bradfrost.com/blog/post/atomic-web-design/) by Brad Frost
+- For the organization and maintenance of style sheets, we use the concept of [Atomic Design](http://bradfrost.com/blog/post/atomic-web-design/) by Brad Frost.

 ## License